williamfzc/DevRewind/README.md

 1. Summarizing the functionality of a specific code file.
 2. Searching for files related to a specific functionality.

-In simple terms, our goal is to establish a connection between code and real-world business scenarios and support bidirectional search.
+In simple terms, our goal is to establish a connection between code and real-world business scenarios and support bidirectional search, **without touching the real code**.

 ## Example